Title IX at RWU

 June Speakman, Professor of Political Science

-Mary Randazzo, Coordinator of Residence Education / Women's Center Advisor
+Mary Randazzo, Coordinator of Residence Education / Advisor to the Women's Collective

 DefinitionsClick to Open

-Consent may never be given by minors, mentally disabled persons, and those who are incapacitated as a result of alcohol or other drug consumption or those who are unconscious, unaware or otherwise physically helpless.
+Consent may never be given by minors, mentally disabled persons, and those who are incapacitated as a result of alcohol or drug consumption or those who are unconscious, unaware or otherwise physically helpless.
 Incapacitation means being in a state where a person cannot understand the nature and/or extent of the situation.
-Slurred speech, bloodshot eyes, smell of alcohol, shaky equilibrium, and vomiting, outrageous or unusual behavior, unconsciousness (short or long periods), blackout and loss of memory are some indicators of alcohol related incapacitation.
+Slurred speech, bloodshot eyes, dilated pupils, smell of alcohol, shaky equilibrium, unsteady gait, vomiting, outrageous or unusual behavior, unconsciousness (short or long periods), elevated blood alcohol level, sleeping, blackout and loss of memory are some indicators of alcohol-related incapacitation.
 A person’s state of incapacity is a subjective determination.
 Indications of consent are irrelevant if the initiator knows or should have reasonably known of the incapacity of another person.
-Intentional use of alcohol or other drugs does not excuse perpetration of a violation of the sexual misconduct policy.
+Intentional use of alcohol or other drugs does not excuse perpetration of a violation of the Sexual Misconduct/Gender-Based Misconduct policy.

-In the absence of mutually understandable words or actions, it is the responsibility of the initiator, or the person who wants to engage in the specific sexual activity, to make sure that he/she has consent from his/her partner.
+In the absence of mutually understandable words or actions, it is the responsibility of the initiator, or the person who wants to engage in the specific sexual activity, to make sure that they have consent from their partner.
 Consent to some form of sexual activity doesn’t automatically mean consent to other forms of sexual activity.
 It is the responsibility of the initiator to re-confirm consent during each step of sexual activity.
 Consent is mutually understandable when a reasonable person would consider the words and/or actions of the parties to have expressed a mutually understandable agreement between them to do the same thing, in the same way, at the same time, with one another.
 Silence, previous sexual relationships, and/or a current relationship with the initiator (or anyone else) may not, in themselves, imply consent.
-Consent to sexual activity may be withdrawn at any time, as long as withdrawal is communicated clearly.
+Consent to sexual activity may be withdrawn at any time, as long as withdrawal is communicated between the engaging parties.

 Definitions from the Violence Against Women Act (VAWA)Click to Open